detky/PowerArray/README.md

 It is known that changing prototypes or working with global functions is not really wanted, because horrible things could happen.
 I agree with that.
-But i see also that the vast majority of times, i can determine which code will live in my javascript ecosystem and which not, and that the advantages far outweigh the hypothetical disadvantages.
+But i see also that the vast majority of times, i can determine which code will live in my javascript ecosystem and which not, and that the advantages far outweigh the potential disadvantages.
+I save a lot of programming time,

-This library do not make any changes to standard properties/functions of the Array prototype, it just adds new things, and 'only if the desired names are not already taken'.
+This library do not make any changes to standard properties/functions of the Array objects, it just adds new things, and 'only if the desired names are not already taken'.

 #### how does it works:
 Basically, PowerArray loads everything he needs to work on his own global object called "pa", as many frameworks do.
 The "pa" object is a container, in which there are multiple functions.
-Some of this functions, are designed to work with any object with having Array as prototype or (array like object) object, and others designed to operate globally (defined at pa.auxiliaryFunctions).
+Some of this functions, are designed to work with any object with Array prototype (or array like objects), and others designed to operate globally (internal pa.auxiliaryFunctions).

 During the initialization process, each of such functions is is evaluated, to check if the name is already in use before modifying anything.
 Only if they are free, a pointer to the corresponding pa function is set on the prototype array, or the global scope.
 If any name is already occupated by other framework, library or whatever, PowerArray don't change anything, just sends a warning to the console.